TolikPylypchuk/SharpHook/README.md

 > when another global hook is already running will corrupt the internal global state of libuiohook.

 You can create a keyboard-only or a mouse-only hook by passing a `GlobalHookType` to the hook's constructor.
-This makes a difference only on Windows where there are two different global hooks - a keyboard hook and a mouse hook.
-On macOS and Linux there is one hook for all events, and this simply enables filtering keyboard or mouse events out on these OSes.
+This makes a real difference only on Windows where there are two different global hooks - a keyboard hook and a mouse hook.
+On macOS and Linux, there is one hook for all events, and this simply enables filtering keyboard or mouse events out on these OSes.

 SharpHook provides two implementations of `IGlobalHook`: